quantinuum-dev/documentation-ui/documentation-ui/src/custom/docs/components/gdpr/README.md

 # GDPR Component - A lightweight cookie management solution

 This component manages user consent for cookies in compliance with GDPR regulations.
-It provides a user interface for users to accept or reject different categories of cookies and stores their preferences on the client side in a cookie called `cookie_consent`.
+It provides a user interface for users to accept or reject different categories of cookies and stores their settings on the client side in a cookie called `cookie_consent`.

 ## Architecture

 The GDPR component is organized into several directories within this folder:

-- **`_components/`** - Contains UI components used to build the GDPR interface (e.g., `CookieBanner`, `CookiePreferencesDialog`)
+- **`_components/`** - Contains UI components used to build the GDPR interface (e.g., `CookieBanner`, `CookieSettingsDialog`)
 - **`service/`** - Contains the core business logic for consent management (checking if consent is set, if specific categories are accepted, etc.)
 - **`contexts/`** - Manages UI state (whether the banner or dialog is open, etc.)
 - **`utils/`** - Utility functions for cookie manipulation and serialization